Integrating Low-Altitude SAR Imaging into UAV Data Backhaul

 \section{SAR Imaging Approach}

-In this section, we elaborate on the procedure of integrating SAR imaging into UAV data backhaul.
+In this section, we elaborate on the procedure of integrating SAR imaging into UAV data backhaul, where the technical roadmap is shown in Fig.~\ref{f0}.
 There are two key differences compared to the conventional RD algorithm.
 First, we propose to exploit several TF-domain filtering schemes to allieviate the impact of data randomness.
+In this work, the TF-domain filtering is not introduced as a new estimator, but as a means to establish the mapping from random communication data symbols to SAR imaging performance.
+This mapping enables a systematic analysis of how signal randomness propagates through the imaging chain and affects the final image quality.
 Second, the azimuth signal is not a strict quadratic-phase signal, since the random data imposes amplitude modulation on it, and the approximation of its Doppler spectrum requires further discussion.